- The average cost of car insurance for a 65-year-old driver in Oklahoma is $1,947 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Oklahoma?

-Our data show that Progressive provides the cheapest state minimum auto insurance for seniors in Oklahoma, at around $253 per year.
-State Farm and AFR Insurance also rank highly for affordable state minimum coverage for seniors in Oklahoma.
+Based on our data, $253 offers the lowest state minimum auto insurance rates for seniors in Oklahoma, at $253 yearly.
+State Farm and AFR Insurance also provide affordable rates on state minimum coverage for seniors in Oklahoma.

 Which companies offer the cheapest liability car insurance for seniors in Oklahoma?